 Mini (24 ounces per batch, for about $1200) or the Super Oxide Labo (70

-ounces per batch, about $1995) from Ion and Light in San Francisco, at
+ounces per batch, about $1995) from Ion and Light in San Francisco.

 water